 Free Suzuki Online Violin Lessons

-The McKinley School has an amazing roundup of a seventeen week Suzuki class with links to YouTube videos.
+The McKinley School has a fantastic roundup of a seventeen week Suzuki class with links to YouTube videos.
 Scroll down to week one.

 Suzuki Violin Lessons has a really good list of practicing and learning resources.